syedwaleedhyder/sensegram/Documentation.md

  - words_to_get_senses_filename [Path to the file which contains the list of words.
 Each line should have only one word.]
  - path_to_save_file [Line 144-147.
 Path where to save the PCA output file.]
 ## Outputs:
- - Writes a CSV file on the specified path.
+ - Writes a CSV file on the specified path after performing PCA.
 It has columns: word, X,	Y,	Z,	word_vector

 # Bag of words: